 OneLink provide the ACT Homelessness Services Coordinated Intake, and information or referral pathways to other community services in the ACT.
 Available Monday to Friday, 8am - 6pm.

 Visit their website, visit their shopfront at Nature Conservation House, Corner Emu Bank & Benjamin Way, Belconnen, or call 1800 176 468 for self-referral, agency referrals or more info.

 Red Cross Roadhouse Services (afternoon meal, Saturday - Thursday)

 Red Cross Roadhouse Services delivers a free hot meal and information service from Room I in the Griffin Centre.
 Red Cross operates the information service 6 nights per week providing information on housing and employment and referral to other support services.
-On Friday afternoons, this service is provided by Stasia's Soup Kitchen in Garema Place - not in the Griffin Centre.
+On Friday afternoons, an evening meal service is provided by Stasia's Soup Kitchen in Garema Place - not in the Griffin Centre.